 Over the past 20 years Warner has researched areas of organized media, separation science, and more recently the area of ionic liquid chemistry particularly as applied to solid phase materials for applications in materials science and analytical chemistry.
 In addition to his research focus, however, Warner has been very active in mentoring students and has guided (directly or indirectly) hundreds of graduate and undergraduate student to successful careers in STEM fields.

 In 1984 Warner received one of the first Presidential Young Investigator Awards from President Ronald Reagan.
 In 1997 he received a Presidential Mentoring Award from President Bill Clinton.
 Three years later in 2000, he received the Lifetime Mentor Award from the American Association for the Advancement of Science (AAAS).
 In 2016 Warner was inducted into the American Academy of Arts and Sciences and the following year he was named a Royal Society of Chemistry Fellow and a National Academy of Inventors Fellow.
+Warner is a member of Sigma Pi Phi Fraternity.

 Dr. Warner is married to Della Blount Warner and the couple have three children Isiah Jr, Edward, and Chideha.
 They currently live in Baton Rouge, Louisiana.